ABAP Keyword Documentation → ABAP - Reference → Processing External Data → ABAP - Database Accesses → Open SQL → Open SQL - Read Accesses

 OPEN CURSOR statement, the database cursor is positioned in front of the first line of the result set.

-, the syntax of a SELECT
+After FOR, the syntax of a SELECT

 statement can be entered which contains all the additions of the normal SELECT

-statement, except for INTO
+statement, except for INTO and APPENDING.
+In the

-, the addition
+addition result, the addition

-also cannot be used after SELECT
+SINGLE also cannot be used after SELECT.

 Only a limited number of database cursors can be open at the same time.
 An open database cursor can

-.
+be closed using the statement CLOSE CURSOR.
 In addition, an open database cursor is closed for a

 database commit or a database rollback.

-of an open database cursor is assigned to another
+If a cursor variable dbcur of an open database cursor is assigned to another

 cursor variable or passed as a parameter, the latter is associated with the same database cursor at the same position.
 A cursor variable of an open database cursor can also be passed to